-Both TLOA and VAWA 2013 impose certain licensing requirements for both judges and for defense counsel.
-As discussed in Chapters 8 and 9, one way to satisfy these requirements is to create a tribal bar association.
+Both TLOA enhanced sentencing and VAWA 2013 Special Domestic Violence Criminal Jurisdiction (SDVCJ) impose specific licensing requirements for both judges and for defense counsel.
+As discussed in Chapter 7.
+Defense Counsel Requirements and Chapter 8.
+Judicial Qualifications, one way to satisfy these requirements is to create a tribal bar association.